 We all have an intuition that tells us that the eyes are the windows to the soul.
 To us, people’s eyes can appear to be warm, cold, beady, big, piercing, judgmental, or resentful, and so forth.
 But what truly can we learn about someone from their eyes?

 Pupils are the only part of the body that are uncontrollable.
 Unlike any other of the body language gestures that are unconscious but still controllable, pupils will act on their own by contracting and dilating based on the light conditions.
 What many people don’t know however is that pupils are also a reflection of our mood.
-For instance, our Pupils Dilate when we are excited or aroused, dilated pupils are directly linked to romance – women’s eyes will dilate when they find a male attractive, and what is known as “gazing deep into each others eyes” is an unconscious way of looking for pupil dilation in the other to become excited if we see it.
+For instance, our Pupils Dilate when we are excited or aroused, dilated pupils are directly linked to romance – women’s eyes will dilate when they find a male attractive, and what is known as “gazing deep into each other’s eyes” is an unconscious way of looking for pupil dilation in the other to become excited if we see it.
 Haven’t you ever wondered why clubs are so poorly lit, and why so many relationships come from those places?
 Poor lighting will cause our pupils to dilate creating the illusion of arousal or excitement, and therefore, when the newly met person we’re talking to at the club looks at our eye pupils, they unconsciously think they are dilated because of them.
 Eye dilation is also used in marketing.
 Some of the models I worked with were instructed to put eye drops in their eyes before their photo shoot as dilated pupils in models who are used to sell products increase sales by up to 40%.
 This is because the buyer will find a model (and therefore the product) more attractive (subconsciously thinking that the dilated pupil model is excited to see them in the photo).
 Similarly, prostitutes in the 19th century would apply drops of Belladona containing atropine for pupil dilation.
-Just look at the picture below and see which eye you find more appealing: the dilated pupil or the beady snake eyed pupil?
 Contracted Pupils have the opposite meaning, as when we feel angry or negative towards something our pupils will contract.
 Imagine playing Poker – you would have the upper hand by being able to observe the opponents pupils…

 - Raised Eyebrows: When both eyebrows are raised for a few split seconds during a greeting, it’s a sign of submissiveness, a way of saying “I come in friendliness”.
 Practice right now saying a very excited “Hey!” and odds are you’ll notice how your eyebrows raise rapidly.
 Raised eyebrows are also often used as a gesture of surprise.
 If you’ve ever observed some women’s faces and how they pluck their eyebrows, you’ll see that they always pluck upwards, so the eyebrow appears as further away as possible from the eye.
-This may be because of the instinct to look attractive to men, as women look more submissive with raised eyebrows, therefore increasing the levels of attraction men feel towards them, because men want to protect them.
-The lovely Audrey Hepburn can be seen on the left doing facial gesture…although she’s also using the “Vagina Mouth” flirting gesture :S.
+This may be because of the instinct to look attractive to men, as women look more submissive with raised eyebrows, therefore increasing the levels of attraction men feel towards them because men want to protect them.
+The lovely Audrey Hepburn can often be seen doing this facial gesture.

 - Lowered Eyebrows: Lowering our eyebrows is what we use to display aggressiveness, dominance or sadness.
 Our eyebrows are also lowered to display concern or authority.
 You can find this facial gesture with parents sometimes, who are punishing their kids and sending them to their rooms without supper or tv for a week.
 They can also have their eyebrows lowered while using their index fingers in an authoritative manner as mentioned in the Palms and Thumbs article.